williamjturkel/H3885G-FW25/Wk01/README.md

   - Create a new notebook and upload the following source Clarence R. Wyatt, ["The American Press in Vietnam"](https://journals.lib.unb.ca/index.php/JCS/article/download/14854/15923/19642) _Conflict Quarterly_ (1989).
   - Ask the same question to your NotebookLM interface, which is grounded on this single PDF source.
 - **Goal**: Note and discuss the differences in tone, detail, and citation.

+# Debrief: The Hallucination Problem

+## The Human as the Final Verifier

+- **Key Outcome**: The **Grounded** response should be more conservative, more specific, and always point directly back to the source document.
+- **Core Takeaway**: You must become the **curator, verifier, and guarantor** of the AI's output.
+The AI is a powerful assistant, not a truth machine.
+- **Next Step**: We use **System Instructions** next week to formally define the agent's role (e.g., "You are a skeptical historical editor who must cite every fact.") to prevent hallucination.

+# Assignment 01 Overview

+# Any questions?